sleiendecker/wdio-intercept-demo/README.md

 # wdio-intercept-demo
 This demo uses WebdriverIO to launch [reqres.in](https://reqres.in) and interacts with the page to call the provided APIs.
-The WDIO Intercept Service is used to capture the requests + responses and writes them to JSON files.
+The WDIO Intercept Service is used to capture requests + responses on the page and writes them to JSON files.

 ## Setup
 Fork the repo and install dependencies: